t-tk/upmendex-package/README.md

    support UTF-8 encoding for input/output.
    Will work with upLaTeX, XeLaTeX and luaLaTeX.
- * Support Latin (including non-English), Greek, Cyrillic, Korean Hangul and Han (Hanzi ideographs) scripts as well as Japanese Kana.
+ * Support Latin (including non-English), Greek, Cyrillic, Korean Hangul and Chinese Han (Hanzi ideographs) scripts as well as Japanese Kana.
  * Apply International Components for Unicode (ICU)[4] for sorting process.